Proposal on mandating the HSR system

 What this means for industry

-• The HSR system remains voluntary.
+• The Health Star Rating system remains voluntary.